risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 - Risk of Rain 2
 - <a href="https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16" target="_blank">Visual Studio 2022 Community</a>
-- Make sure that when installing Visual Studio that the **.NET desktop development** workload is ticked
+- Make sure that when installing Visual Studio that the **.NET desktop development** workload is ticked.
+In the case you already have VS installed you can get back to the window below by opening the Visual Studio Installer and clicking on the Modify button.

 ![netstandard2.0 visual studio installer](https://github.com/user-attachments/assets/7cfd1cf3-d3bd-4be7-abf1-493f05c31071)